lalomartins/marikosama/Readme.md

 (Yes, I know about `peerDependencies`, but I don't want you to get warnings if you don't have them.
 They're really, really optional; only needed if the corresponding submodule is imported.)

+… or so I'd like to say, but due to the sad state of the moving target that is the js/es toolchain, we do need to depend on some Babel stuff.
+YMMV.

 ## Documentation

 Yeah right.